 You need to have a motorcycle driving license valid for an 500 cc motorbike (at least).

 It depends on your choice.
 We do not recommend wearing leather motorbike suits as we do not go fast on the bikes.
 But due to the fact that the temperature is very different in the variant heights, it is good to wear multiple layers, such as in case of skiing.
-It’s a good idea to wear either a durable high top hiking boot, a real biking boot or even a dirt bike boot.
+It’s a good idea to wear either durable high top hiking boots, real biking boots or even dirt bike boots.

 In Delhi it is absolutely possible, but we won't ride there.
-In Manali rain can occur in the first two days, then the probability is very small, in most of the time we'll ride in a high altitude desert.
+In Manali rain can occur in the first two days, then the probability is very low, as in most of the time we ride in a high altitude desert.

-They provide helmets if necessary, but obviously these ones are used and not from the highest quality.
-We recommend you bring your own one!
-It is your decision what kind of a helmet you prefer, but you need to be prepared for defending yourself against very strong sunshine and a lot of dust.
+They provide helmets if necessary, but obviously these ones are used and not of the highest quality.
+We recommend to bring your own!
+It is your decision what kind of a helmet you prefer, but you need to be prepared for protecting yourself against very strong sunshine and a lot of dust.

 Yes, it is included in the price and the group leaders will take care of it, they bring extra supply in the back-up van.